RunestoneInteractive/thinkcspy/_sources/Selection/Exercises.rst

                    < 60      F
                    =======   =====

-                The square and round brackets denote closed and open intervals.
+                The square and round brackets denote closed and open intervals, respectively.
 A closed interval *includes* the number, an open interval *excludes* it.
 So 79.99999 gets grade C , but 80 gets grade B.

                 Test your function by printing the score and the grade for a number of different scores.